 Choosing flooring for your vacation rental is different from choosing flooring for an owner-occupied home because flooring in a rental property generally undergoes more wear and tear.
 What’s more, tenants are less likely to care for a home the same way an owner would.
-When choosing flooring for your vacation property, you want to pick something that will help you maximize your return on investment (ROI).
+When choosing flooring for your vacation property, you want to pick something to help you maximize your return on investment (ROI).

 As such, there are a myriad of traits that your selected floor covering must possess.

 - Ease of installation